a1eko/mix/INSTALL.md

 and `/boot` instances, if applicable.

 Inspect file `/etc/rc.conf` and set variables `FONT`, `KEYMAP`, `TIMEZONE` and `HOSTNAME`.
-The array variable `SERVICES` will contain names of the service scripts from the directory `/etc/rc.d` to start automatically in the multi-user runlevel.
+The array variable `SERVICES` contains names of the service scripts from the directory `/etc/rc.d` to start automatically in the multi-user runlevel.

-Edit script `net` in the directory `/etc/rc.d` to set up wired network.
+Edit script `net` in the directory `/etc/rc.d` to set up the network.

 Edit `/etc/host.conf`, `/etc/hosts` and `/etc/resolv.conf` files.
 File
 `/etc/resolv.conf` will be configured automatically if dynamic IP is used.